devcontainers/spec/proposals/devcontainer-features-distribution.md

 Features source code is stored in a git repository.

 For ease of authorship and maintenance, [1..n] features can share a single git repository.
-This set of features is referred to as feature collections, and will share the same [`devcontainer-collection.json`](#devcontainer-collection.json) file and namespace.
+This set of features is referred to as a collection, and will share the same [`devcontainer-collection.json`](#devcontainer-collection.json) file and 'namespace' (eg. `owner/repo`).

 Source code for the set follows the example file structure below: